-Coaches recognize the importance of school attendance and expect studentathletes to establish good attendance patterns:
+Coaches recognize the importance of school attendance and expect student-athletes to establish good attendance patterns:

 - a.
-Students must attend at a minimum of four (4) class periods in order to participate in either practice or competition on that day or the day prior to a non-school day. - b.
+Students must attend at a minimum of three (3) class periods at LGA and four (4) class periods at IHS & NHS in order to participate in either practice or competition on that day or the day prior to a non-school day. - b.
 Excused and approved absences per district attendance guidelines may count as periods of attendance for purposes of this requirement.
-A doctor's note or Principal's approval may be required. - c.
+A doctor's note or Principal's approval may be required.

+c.
 Students suspended from school are not allowed to attend practice or to participate in athletic/cheerleading activities for the duration of their suspension.